 As a research organization dedicated to rigor and collaboration, we feel it’s important to share not only our accomplishments but also our mistakes.
 Our decision to have a dedicated page for those mistakes was inspired by the mistakes pages of GiveWell and Animal Charity Evaluators.
-Some of our mistakes may be omitted to protect privacy.
+Some mistakes are omitted to protect privacy.

 Jacy should have titled his TEDx talk “The Future Is Vegan” because, while the TEDx talk racked up tens of thousands of views, “The End of Animal Farming” didn’t get the talk to show up in the top search results for common relevant queries, most of which include the word “vegan,” e.g. “vegan TED talks” (and presumably has also limited it in showing up in autoplay and/or the sidebar).

 From July to November, Jacy probably spent a little too much time speaking for local effective altruism and animal advocacy groups, given this was less cost-effective than expected.

 The book might have done better with a title of “The End of Meat” to focus more on virality than intellectual rigor. (“The Future is Vegan” was also a possibility, but probably would have narrowed the audience too much.)

 A major media outlet expressed interested in an op-ed centered on the book, and Jacy thinks he would have been more likely to get it published if he had pushed more aggressively for its publication.